kube-rs/website/docs/controllers/optimization.md

 ### Avoid the List Spike

 At time of writing, every permanent watch loop setup against kube-apiserver requires a `list` call (to initialise) followed by a long `watch` call starting at the given `resourceVersion` from `list`.
-De-syncs could happen, and these would force a re-list to re-initialize (forcing a slew of old objects to be passed through controllers again).
+De-syncs can happen, and this would force a re-list to re-initialize (forcing a slew of old objects to be passed through controllers again).

-This `list` call has **no enforced limits** on how many objects can be requested in one go, and this has caused kube to run **without limits** up until recently.
-An unlimited `list` call in large clusters can cause [heavy memory spikes](https://github.com/kube-rs/kube/issues/1209) at both the apiserver side, and the controller side.
+This internal `list` call hides a problematic api usage; an unlimited `list` call.
+In large/busy clusters, retrieving all of objects in one call is very memory intensive (for both the apiserver and the controller). [#1209](https://github.com/kube-rs/kube/issues/1209) has more details.

 A configuration for this is scheduled for 0.84 via https://github.com/kube-rs/kube/pull/1211, and require an opt-in for setting the page limit:

 ```rust
 let cfg = watcher::Config::default().page_size_limit(50);
 ```

+This should reduce the **peak memory footprint** of both the apiserver and your controller at the times the controller needs to do a re-list.

 !!! note "Streaming List Alpha"